You are here

 Instructions are provided below.

-- Log into StudentLoans.gov with your FSA information
+- Log into StudentAid.gov with your FSA information

-- Allow 48 business hours for ISU to process your electronic agreement.
+- Allow 3-5 business days for ISU to process your electronic MPN.
 If you have questions, contact the Office of Student Financial Aid.

 Frequently Asked Questions